 Subject Headings are a specific part of the Library Catalogue record.
 They don't show in the brief record of an item; click on "Catalogue Record" to see them.

 Some items (Government Publications, for example) don't include Subject Headings in their descriptions.

 When you want to search for items on a topic, use a keyword search rather than a "subject browse".
 A keyword search is more flexible.

-Here's a TOPCAT record for a book.
+Here's a Library Catalogue record for a book.
 Look at the Subject Headings it's been given.